Promise111/qrcode-backend-yoke/README.md

 ## Description

 [QR code Generator Project](https://qrcode-frontend.vercel.app/) NestJs project that generates qr codes every 10 seconds to return a link to 10 randomly generated movies.
-Integrated postgreSQL provided by supabase and managed using Prisma ORM to store randomly generated movies array as JSON datatype when qr code is generated.
+Integrated postgreSQL provided by supabase and managed using Prisma ORM to store and fetch randomly generated movies array as JSON datatype when qr code is generated.
 ## Installation

 ```bash